United States Billiard Association

 The United States Billiard Association or USBA is the governing body for all professional carom billiards tournaments in the United States, especially three-cushion billiards.

-The United States Billiard Association (USBA) each year since 1968 the USBA and its predecessor organization the Billiard Federation of the USA has held a tournament to crown the National Champion.
-In 1989 the USBA was formed by the merger of BFUSA and American Billiard Association (ABA).
-Below is a list of champions by year including the location and the winner's tournament average.
+Each year since 1968, the USBA and its predecessor organization the Billiard Federation of the USA has held a tournament to crown the national champion.
+In 1989 the USBA was formed by the merger of BFUSA and American Billiard Association.